-Stolz says that he has gained a better understanding of his past decisions and a plan for his future.
+After living at Blanchet Farm for three months Stolz has gained a better understanding of his past decisions and is making a plan for his future with the help of a Case Manager.

 “Don’t give up on people.”

-“I know this place is responsible some how.
+“I know this place is responsible somehow.
 When I’m out working in the garden with my hands in the dirt, it’s grounding me.
 The farm helps the body recalibrate.
 It forces your brain and body to simplify.
-I’ve gotten a little of the ability to zoom out from the city, from information.
-The work gives me time to reflect.”
+I’ve gotten a little of the ability to zoom out.
+The work gives me time to reflect,” he says.

 The farm also provides a fun place for Stolz’s two young daughters to visit him during his recovery.
-He hopes to one day mend his marriage and family.
+He hopes to one day mend his marriage and family completely.

 “I feel blessed.
-If anyone has the chance to support Blanchet Farm I would recommend it.
 Don’t give up on people.
-I have been shown grace.”
+I have been shown grace here.”